-Original post at http://jacobjuncker.wordpress.com/2014/07/18/a-story-about-the-kingdom-the-soil/
+Original post at http://jacobjuncker.wordpress.com/2014/09/15/the-rules-do-no-harm/

 Gracious God, in the moments to come, give me the words to speak and they the ears to hear that together, we might be inspired to not only speak but to live your Word in the world starting today.
 It’s in that most holy Word’s name—Jesus the Christ—we pray.
 Amen.